Murray Bookchin: Social ecology

-Bookchin's theory presents a vision of human evolution that combines the nature of biology and society into a third "thinking nature" beyond biochemistry and physiology, which he says is of a more complete, conscious, ethical, and rational nature.
-Humanity, according to this line of thought, is the latest development in the long history of organic development on Earth.
-Bookchin's social ecology proposes ethical principles for replacing a society's propensity for hierarchy and domination with that of democracy and freedom.
-He wrote about the effects of urbanization on human life in the early 1960s during his participation in the civil rights and related social movements.
-Bookchin then began to pursue the connection between ecological and social issues, culminating with his best-known book, The Ecology of Freedom, which he had developed over a decade.
-His argument, that human domination and destruction of nature follows from social domination between humans, was a breakthrough position in the growing field of ecology.
-He writes that life develops from self-organization and evolutionary cooperation (symbiosis).
-Bookchin writes of preliterate societies organized around mutual need but ultimately overrun by institutions of hierarchy and domination, such as city-states and capitalist economies, which he attributes uniquely to societies of humans and not communities of animals.
-He proposes confederation between communities of humans run through democracy rather than through administrative logistics.

 Bookchin's work, beginning with anarchist writings on the subject in the 1960s, has continuously evolved.
 Towards the end of the 1990s, he increasingly integrated the principle of communalism, with aspirations more inclined towards institutionalized municipal democracy, which distanced him from certain evolutions of anarchism.
-Bookchin's work draws inspiration from anarchism (mainly Kropotkin) and communism (including the writings of Marx and Engels).
+Bookchin's work draws inspiration from, and expands up, anarchism (mainly Kropotkin), Syndicalism, and Marxism (including the writings of Marx and Engels).
 Social ecology refuses the pitfalls of a Neo-Malthusian ecology which erases social relationships by replacing them with "natural forces", but also of a technocratic ecology which considers that environmental progress must rely on technological breakthroughs and that the state will play an integral role in this technological development.
 According to Bookchin, these two currents depoliticize ecology and mythologize the past and the future.

-In May 2016, the first “International Social Ecology Meetings” were organized in Lyon, which brought together a hundred radical environmentalists, decreasing figures and libertarians, most of whom came from France, Belgium, Spain and Switzerland, but also from the United States, Guatemala and Canada.
+In May 2016, the first "International Social Ecology Meetings" were organized in Lyon, France, which brought together a hundred radical environmentalists, decreasing figures and libertarians, most of whom came from France, Belgium, Spain and Switzerland, but also from the United States, Guatemala and Canada.
 At the center of the debates: libertarian municipalism as an alternative to the nation state and the need to rethink activism.

-The second edition of the meetings takes place in Bilbao, in October 2017.